AmrHussei/car_washer_README_file/README.md

 # Washghly app
-The Washghly application is an idea for the user to book an appointment to wash his car, and then the specialized team goes to his home address, and after the task is successfully completed, the order remains completed.
+The Washghly application is an idea for the user to book an appointment to wash his car, and then the specialized team goes to his home address, and after the task is successfully completed, +32 Screens the order remains completed.

 ## You can download from Google Play